Nvidia CEO Jensen Huang on the Metaverse, permanent WFH, and accelerating raises

 GamesBeat: Do you have any solid information about the second half of the year, like how the economy is reopening?
 Or is that foggy now?

 Huang: Well, I don’t have any greater insight than anybody else.
 I think we’re fortunate that we are benefiting from powerful economic forces.
 They’re happening right now, which is cloud computing and AI.
 And so we’re really fortunate that we’re solidly positioned.
-But the second thing is that, that we’re in a brand new multi-year ramp of the A100.
+But the second thing is that we’re in a brand new multi-year ramp of the A100.
 And that’s going to give us some amount of immunity.
 And the third is that it is really rare to have a company that is, on the one hand, doing scientific computing, and working with, with scientists all over the world, in AI and cloud computing and robotics, and also to be benefiting from staying at home because video games are popular, people need to buy cars to do their work, and they need workstations at home to work.
 So we are diversified and we are working on futuristic things and those futuristic things have been accelerated because of the pandemic.
 We’re fortunate, but we’ll see how it turns out.

 GamesBeat: Thank you very much.